Lucas Law Solicitors Complaints Policy

 Who to contact

 - The stages of our internal Complaints procedure are outlined below.
-If we are unable to resolve your complaint through our internal procedures, you can then contact the Legal Ombudsman who is independent and impartial and who has official powers to resolve complaints.
-Details of how to contact the Legal Ombudsman also appear below.
+If we are unable to resolve your complaint through our internal procedures, you can then contact the Legal Ombudsman who is independent and impartial and who has official powers to resolve complaints or the Solicitors Regulation Authority who will help you if you think a solicitor might be dishonest or you have concerns about their behaviour.
+Details of how to contact the Legal Ombudsman or the Solicitors Regulation Authority also appear below.

 - The relationship with your lawyer is built on trust and openness.
 You should be able to talk to your lawyer frankly about all sorts of things so that some complaints (and these are likely to be minor issues) might lend themselves to be resolved by a simple phone call with your lawyer.

 - However, if you are not comfortable speaking to your lawyer about the problem then please contact the Managing Partner/Supervising Solicitor.

 - You will find the Supervisor’s details in the “Client Care” letter that you were sent at the start of your case.
 The Managing Partner is Timothy Lucas who is also a Solicitor and can be contacted on 029 20210846 at firstname.lastname@example.org or at Off Edge, Station Approach, Penarth, Vale of Glamorgan, CF64 3EE.

 - If the Supervisor and/or Managing Partner is unable to resolve your complaint you can then refer the complaint to the Legal Ombudsman.

 - You can also contact the Legal Ombudsman if 8 weeks have passed since you first made your complaint and your complaint remains unresolved by us.

 - The Solicitors Regulation Authority could help you if you think a solicitor might be dishonest or you have concerns about their behaviour.
 Find out how to report a solicitor or firm to the SRA by visiting www.sra.org.uk